alloy-framework/alloy-project-template/readme.md

 ## Sample Alloy project

-To build this project, run
+To build this project, clone this repository then run

 ```bash
 > pnpm install